ted-ncg/labs/10-web-mvc-accounts-navigation.md

     </html>
     ```

+1. Run the test from above and it should **pass**.

-1. Verify that going to `http://localhost:8080/` returns the above page.
+1. Also verify it by going to `http://localhost:8080/`.

 ### Linking to Specific Account Pages